chidiwilliams/flatbson/README.md

 flatbson.Flatten(User{Address: {VisitedAt: time.Now().UTC()}})

 // Result:
-// map[string]interface{}{"address.visitedAt": "2020-05-21T09:34:14.198Z"}
+// map[string]interface{}{"address.visitedAt": time.Time{...}}
 ```

-Passing the result to the `coll.UpdateOne` command updates only the `address.VisitedAt` field instead of overwriting the entire `address` embedded document.
+Passing the result to `coll.UpdateOne` updates only the `address.VisitedAt` field instead of overwriting the entire `address` embedded document.
 See this blog post for more information.

 The complete documentation is available on [Godoc](https://pkg.go.dev/github.com/chidiwilliams/flatbson).